TheCodister/Reservee/README.md

 1. Read the instructions carefully

+- Open Visual Studio Code.
 - First clone this repository by running "git clone https://github.com/TheCodister/HCMUT-SPSS.git" in the terminal.
+- Then run "cd HCMUT-SPSS"
 - Then run "npm install".
 - Then run "npm run dev".
-Your browser will display the system.
+Your browser will display the project, if not, go to http://localhost:5173/ or whatever link the terminal displays.

 2. Note